aiven/aiven-docs/docs/products/dragonfly/howto/migrate-ext-redis-df-console.md

 - Select the SSL encryption option for a secure migration and click **Run check** to verify the connection.

-:::important
+:::note
-Address issues to ensure a smooth migration.
-The migration does not include all components of your Redis setup, such as user accounts, ACLs, specific settings, and ongoing commands or scripts.
-However, it does transfer all your database data and its contents.
+Resolve any issues to ensure a smooth migration.
+Migration does not include all components of your Redis setup, such as user accounts, ACLs, specific settings, and ongoing commands or scripts.
+It does transfer all database data and contents.
 :::

 ### Step 3: Migration

-Once all the necessary checks have been completed successfully, you can proceed with the migration process:

-- Click **Start migration** to initiate the data migration process to Aiven for Dragonfly.
+After completing validation, click **Start migration** to begin migrating data to Aiven for Dragonfly.

-Keep in mind the following information when the migration is in progress:
+While the migration is in progress:

-- You can close the migration wizard by clicking **Close window** and later return to monitor the migration status from the service overview page.
+- Click **Close window** to close the migration wizard, and return later to monitor t he migration status from the service <ConsoleLabel name="overview"/> page.
-- The duration of the migration depends on the size of your database.
-  During migration, the target database are in a read-only state.
-  Writing to the database is only possible once the migration is stopped.
+- The migration duration depends on the size of your database.
+During migration, the target database is read-only, and writing to the database is only possible after stopping the migration.
-- Certain managed database features are disabled.
+- Certain managed database features are disabled during migration.
-- If needed, halt the migration by selecting **Stop migration**.
-  Data already transferred to Aiven for Dragonfly is preserved.
+- To stop the migration, click **Stop migration**.
+Any data already transferred to Aiven for Dragonfly is preserved.

-:::warning

-- Stopping this migration immediately halts the ongoing replication process, preserving the data already transferred to Aiven.
-You can initiate a new database migration at any time in the future.
+:::note
+To avoid conflicts during migration:

+- Avoid actions that may disrupt replication, such as changing replication settings, modifying firewall rules, or altering trusted sources.
-  This migration overwrites the entire database and its contents on Aiven with the latest data from the source.
+- Stopping migration halts replication immediately, but any transferred data is preserved.
+Starting a new migration overwrites the entire database with the latest data from the source.
-- Avoid actions that can disrupt the replication process, such as changing replication configurations or firewall settings.

 :::

 ### Step 4: Close the connection and next steps

-Once the migration is complete:
+Once migration completes:

-1. Click **Close connection** to end the replication.
+- Click **Stop replication** if no further synchronization is required and you are ready to switch to Aiven for Dragonfly after thoroughly testing the service.
-1. Click **Keep replicating** to maintain ongoing data synchronization.
+- Click **Keep replicating** to maintain ongoing data synchronization if further testing or syncing with the source database is needed.

 :::warning
-System updates or any configuration changes during replication can restart nodes and trigger a new database migration.
-Before making any modifications, confirm that replication is either complete or stopped.
+Avoid system updates or configuration changes during active replication, as these can restart nodes and trigger a new database migration.
+Ensure replication is complete or stopped before making any modifications.
 :::

 :::note
-When replication mode is active, Aiven for Dragonfly ensures your data remains in sync, with continuous synchronization of new writes from the source database.
+When replication mode is active, Aiven for Dragonfly continuously synchronizes new writes from the source database, ensuring your data remains up to date.
 :::

 ## Related pages